Skip to main content

 TUI Management

-The /bolt command is the unified interface for managing all MCP servers - both the Bolt Kali container and your custom local/remote MCP servers.
+The /bolt command is the unified interface for managing all MCP servers — both Bolt and custom local/remote MCP servers.

 The /bolt Command